MicrosoftDocs/power-automate-docs/articles/create-team-flows.md

 ![Team flows tab](./media/create-team-flows/addowner5.png "Team flows tab")

 >[!NOTE]
->Shared connections can be used *only*<!--Writing Style Guide--> in the flow in which they were created.
+>Shared connections can be used *only* in the flow in which they were created.

 Owners can use services in a flow but can't modify the credentials for a connection that another owner created.<!--I'm confused by this.
 In line 42, you say that "any owner of a flow can...update credentials for a connection."
 It seems that there's a difference between being added as an owner of a flow and owning a connection within a flow - will this be obvious to the reader? -->